sungsoo-ahn/2025/_posts/2025-04-28-calibrated-mia.md

 ### False Positive Rate Experiment

 Next, we checked how often the method falsely identifies data as "member" when it has never been part of the training set.
-To do this, we used the **WikiMIA** dataset but replaced the training data with unrelated validation data from the *Wikipedia* split of **The Pile**.
+To do this, we used the **WikiMIA**<d-cite key="shi2023detecting"></d-cite> dataset but replaced the training data with unrelated validation data from the *Wikipedia* split of **The Pile**.
 This means that we can say with certainty that the Pythia and GPT-neox models did not train on either split.
 We follow the experimental setup of in Section 3 of <d-cite key="maini2024llm"></d-cite> for this analysis.

 **Result:**
 The method flagged a high number of false positives.
 It frequently identified non-member data as part of the training set, revealing that it was relying on temporal or distribution artifacts rather than truly detecting membership.

-Below we report results for the *Wikipedia* split (closer to 0.5 is better since both splits are non-members).
+Below we report results for the *Wikipedia* split.
+Note that in this setting, a scorecloser to 0.5 is better since both splits are non-members.

 | Model              | AUC for DC-PDD <d-cite key="zhang2024pretraining"></d-cite> | AUC for LOSS <d-cite key="carlini2021extracting"></d-cite> |
 | :---------------- | :---------: | ----: |